-The share of Programmatic Direct has been increasing constantly in the whole programmatic ad pie because of multiple advantages it gives to the publishers as well as the advertisers.
+The share of Programmatic Direct has constantly been increasing in the whole programmatic ad pie because of its multiple advantages to the publishers and advertisers.

-- Transparency – When compared to open market auctions where the publisher and advertisers are far away from each other with various third parties standing between them, the one on one interaction in programmatic direct brings a lot of transparency in the process flow.
+- Transparency – Compared to open market auctions where the publisher and advertisers are far away from each other with various third parties standing between them, the one-on-one interaction in programmatic direct brings much transparency in the process flow.

 - Security – There are more chances of fraud when an ad has to travel a long and complex route from the advertiser to the user.
-Programmatic Direct shortens this route, even sometimes the ads are delivered directly from the publisher’s server.
+Programmatic Direct shortens this route; sometimes, the ads are delivered directly from the publisher’s server.

 - Brand Safety – The advertiser and the publisher determine the placements for the campaign in the deal.
-Due to this, the advertiser can be assured that the ads will appear in a brand-safe environment and the publishers can be assured that the ads being displayed are safe for the website’s brand too.
-Running the campaign from an open market auction cannot provide such a level of assurance.
+Due to this, the advertiser can be assured that the ads will appear in a brand-safe environment, and the publishers can be assured that the displayed ads are safe for the website’s brand too.
+Running the campaign from an open market auction cannot provide such assurance.

 - Higher CPMs – The CPM for the campaign is pre-negotiated in Programmatic Direct.
 This CPM is also higher than the open market auction rates because direct deals are made for premium inventory.
 Therefore, publishers enjoy fixed and higher CPM.

-- First-Party Data – Due to safety reasons, publishers remain cautious of exposing their first-party data to open marketplace but in private deals, the advertisers can get access to this data as publishers feel safer with sharing the first-party data in a closed setup.
+- First-Party Data – Publishers remain cautious about exposing their first-party data to an open marketplace for safety reasons.
+Still, in private deals, the advertisers can access this data as publishers feel safer sharing the first-party data in a closed setup.

 Because of the similar names, sometimes people think that Programmatic Direct and Programmatic Guaranteed are the same.
-While it is not completely wrong, but it is not completely right either.
+While it is not completely wrong, it is not completely right either.
 A Programmatic Direct deal can be guaranteed or non-guaranteed.
-When a publisher guarantees a fixed volume of inventory and the advertiser agrees to a specific price and terms, then it is a Programmatic Guaranteed deal.
-However, if both the parties unable to enter a guaranteed deal then they can opt for a Preferred Deal.
+When a publisher guarantees a fixed volume of inventory and the advertiser agrees to a specific price and terms, it is a Programmatic Guaranteed deal.
+However, if both parties cannot enter a guaranteed deal, they can opt for a Preferred Deal.

 - Limited to Big Players: Programmatic direct is unsuitable for all publishers as it requires huge traffic to enter such deals.
 At the same time, only advertisers with big marketing budgets can afford the premium prices of direct deals.
 Smaller publishers and advertisers may not have the resources or audience size to make programmatic direct a viable option.

 How to Set up Programmatic Direct in Google Ad Manager?

-- Make sure you have linked your primary Google Ad Exchange account to Ad Manager.
+- Ensure you have linked your primary Google Ad Exchange account to Ad Manager.

 - Enable Programmatic Direct by going to Admin > Global Settings > Features.
 Find the Programmatic Direct button and toggle it on.
 Save the settings.

 - Configure your inventory types by going to Admin > Global Settings.
-Configuring your inventory will help your sales representatives to specify the type of inventory during the negotiation process.
+Configuring your inventory will help your sales representatives specify the inventory type during negotiation.

-Now your sales team can start sending and negotiating proposals with buyers, They can also receive the request for a proposal from the buyers.
+Now your sales team can start sending and negotiating proposals with buyers and receive requests for a proposal from the buyers.